asteyven/SET08103-base/units/unit04/unit04a.md

 ### Step 4: Modify our Definition of Development "Done" to Include Running in Production-like Environments

-We introduced Definition of Done (DoD) in [Lecture 02 on Scrum](../lecture02).
+We introduced Definition of Done (DoD) in [Unit 01 (b): Forming Scrum Teams](../unit01/unit01b.md).
 DoD needs to go beyond just having correct code.
 For each development increment, our code must be:

 - Integrated.
 - Tested.